How can I apply for asylum?

 - You are recognised as a refugee or asylum seeker under the Geneva Refugee Convention, which means you will obtain a residence permit for three years.
 To learn more about your rights as an individual entitled to asylum or a recognised refugee, read our chapter "Right of Residence in Germany".

 - You are granted subsidiary protection, which means you will obtain a residence permit for one year.
 You can learn more about your rights as an individual entitled to subsidiary protection in our chapter "Right of Residence in Germany."
 You have the right to appeal BAMF's decision regarding the subsidiary protection - but you need to take action immediately.
 Seek advice from a lawyer.
-You can find a lawyer in your area on the Legal Advisory Conference's website.
+To search for a lawyer in your area, visit our local search page–enter the name of your city and search for lawyers providing legal advice on asylum and residence.

 - You obtain a residence permit due to a national ban on deportation, which means you will be granted a residence permit for one year or less.
 You can read more about this type of residence permit in our chapter "Right of Residence in Germany."
 Keep in mind that you have the right to appeal BAMF's decision, but you need to do so immediately.
 Seek advice from a lawyer.
-You can find a lawyer in your area on the Legal Advisory Conference's website.
+To search for a lawyer in your area, visit our local search page.

 - Your asylum application is rejected; i.e. the BAMF sees no reason to grant you protection in Germany.
 To learn about your options in such a situation, visit our chapter "Asylum application Rejected".